NormanLo4319/DS612_Data_Mining_with_Business_Applications_Python/README.md

 # Data Mining with Business Application (Python)
 An introduction to statistical learning with application in Python.
-This course will help students develop Statistical Learning techniques to extract pertinent information from data and make informed business decisions.
+This course helps students develop Statistical Learning techniques to extract pertinent information from data and make informed business decisions.

 ## Textbook
 This repositary bases on "An Introduction to Statistical Learning with Application in R" by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani in this course.
 You can check the textbook details [online](http://faculty.marshall.usc.edu/gareth-james/).